 After stitching the 360 panos in PTGui, it looked like I had a big retouching job in front of me to get rid of the tripod, tripod shadow, and foreground seam lines from where the focus was a bit soft.
 I got busy over the holidays, and put the project aside.
 Yesterday I decided to have another look.
 I did a rough patch of the foreground using content aware fill in Photoshop.
 Then I brought the images into Pano2VR to build a virtual tour.

 To get a rough idea of what the tour would look like, I used the patch tool in Pano2VR to generate a mirror ball over the tripod area.
 When I saw the image previews come up in Lightroom, I really liked how dark blue sky of the mirrored image sandwiched the content.
 The flat projection of the 360 looks like it was photographed from a reflecting pool.
 For a location with a lot of concrete in the foreground, this really made the images more interesting.
-Have a look at this gallery of 360 night panoramas of Coaldale, processed using the magic of the mirror ball.
+Go on a 360 night tour of the Coaldale ghost town.